Alberta Tenants and Residents Association

 2. The most significant amendment is that we propose that all of our monthly meetings are considered General Meetings and that therefore everyone resident within the the Alberta TRA area has a right to attend, speak and vote at monthly meetings.
 We believe this will make the organisation more open, democratic and accountable to residents.

 3. In agreement with Southwark council the Alberta TRA area now includes Berryfield Rd, Tarver Rd, Delverton Rd, and parts of Manor Place and Braganza St. See map appendix 1.
 These areas did not previously have any TRA representation.
-We hope for this to be formal recognised in the new constitution.
+These areas are recognised in the new constitution.

 Full text as follows: